 This trip has 19 or 25-day options.
 Please specify your preference when booking.

 Unbelievable deal alert!
-For a limited time only, selected African overland adventures are buy one get one free!!
-Call us on 01892 527 392 to speak to a Travel Advisor.
+For a limited time only, the 19 day Namibia, Botswana & Zambia Adventure is buy one get one free!!
+Check out the full Terms and Conditions for this amazing offer here, or call us on 01892 527 392 to speak to a Travel Advisor.

 - Discover four incredible African countries on the back of a safari truck